In addition to staying active and following your treatment plan, carb counting may be a powerful tool for managing your diabetes.

-The first question most people ask is, “How many carbs should I eat each day?”
-Unfortunately, the answer is, “It depends.”
+The first question most people ask is: “How many carbs should I eat each day?”
+The answer is, “It depends.”

 First, think about how many calories you need each day.
-You can use tools like the National Institute of Diabetes and Digestive and Kidney Diseases Body Weight Planner or the charts in the Dietary Guidelines for Americans to get an estimate.
+You can use tools like the National Institute of Diabetes and Digestive and Kidney Diseases’ Body Weight Planner or the USDA MyPlate Plan to get an estimate.

-Let’s say you’ve determined your daily targets are 1,600 calories with 35 percent of those calories coming from carbs, about 560.
-Since each carb contains 4 calories, you’ll be setting your carb intake at 140 grams per day (35 grams per meal plus two snacks of 17 to 18 grams each).
+Let’s say you’ve determined your daily target is 1,600 calories, with 35% of those calories coming from carbs — about 560.
+Since each carb contains 4 calories, you’ll be setting your carb intake at 140 grams per day (35 grams per meal plus two snacks of 17–18 grams each).

-In general, the CDC recommends three to four carb servings per meal for women, and four to five servings per meal for men.
-However, these amounts depend on your age, weight, level of physical activity, and current medications.
+However, these amounts depend on your age, weight, level of physical activity, individual health goals, BG targets, and current medications.

 For foods that don’t have a label, like fresh fruit, there are many places to find carb counts.
-Some reliable options include apps like MyFitnessPal or LoseIt! and the Department of Agriculture FoodData Central database.
+Some reliable options include apps like MyFitnessPal or LoseIt! and the USDA’s FoodData Central database.

 A serving size is the portion of food for which the nutrition information has been calculated.
 So, a label for black beans might show a serving size of 1/2 cup and a carb count of 21 grams.